BasketballKing11/Recipe-Book-Class/README.md

 # Recipe-Book-Class

-This prject is for Web Development, making a Recipe Book with our five favorite recipies.
+This project is for Web Development, making a Recipe Book with our five favorite recipes.